-ATTENDANCE POLICY
+ATTENDANCE POLICY LRSC POLICY AND PROCEDURE MANUAL SECTION 800.14 absence.

-Regular attendance is expected of Lake Region State College students.
-Instructors are responsible to explain the attendance policy and how it applies to their course.
-When absence from class becomes necessary, it is the responsibility of the student to contact the instructor (prior to the absence whenever possible) to request an absence.
 The student is responsible for mastery of material and completion of assignments missed as failure to do so may affect the grade of the student regardless of the reason for the absence.
 Students who have not attended class during the first seven days of the session may be administratively dropped from the course by the institution.
 Nonattendance is defined by failure to attend a campus course(s) at least once or failure to participate in an online class(s) or engage in an academically related activity.
 Logging into an online class is not sufficient, by itself, to demonstrate academic attendance by a student.